scaleway/serverless-functions-go/README.md

 ## 🎓 Contributing

+Additionally we love to share things with the community and we want to expose receipts to the public.
+That's why we make our framework publicly available to help the community!

 We welcome all contributions to our open-source projects, please see our contributing guidelines <link>.

 Do not hesitate to raise issues and pull requests we will have a look at them.

+If you are looking for a way to contribute please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md).

 ## 📭 Reach Us